Behavioral Health Integration Compendium

 - Health Center Takeaway: Many health centers have achieved recognition as a Patient Centered Medical Home (PCMH) or are along the way.
 Aligning behavioral health integration work to earn this Distinction can help provide a roadmap for implementation of integration activities, and externally create validation for potential funders.

 - Intermountain Healthcare is a large health system, with 22 hospitals and 180 clinics.
-It has been developing Mental Health Integration services for a number of years, with three key components:
+It has been developing Mental Health Integration services for a number of years.

 - They designed an operational system in which mental health specialists and nurse care managers are included in the primary care staff, through full-time co-location or frequent rotation.They evaluate the program regularly to monitor patient outcomes, team effectiveness and the culture of healthcare delivery from the perspective of the patient and the care provider.